casper-network/condor-info/release-notes/rc4.md

 ## List of PRs
 ### Node

+* [4817](https://github.com/casper-network/casper-node/pull/4817)	Add an error code for purse not found for balance requests

 * [4816](https://github.com/casper-network/casper-node/pull/4816)	Return the switch block hash with rewards response
     Adds a new field to enable users to retrieve the block at which rewards were distributed